linqueta/rails-healthcheck/README.md

 gem 'rails-healthcheck'
 ```

-and run:
+and run the command bellow to create the initializer:

 ```
 rails generate healthcheck:install
 ```

 ## Settings

-Set the settings in the file _config/initializers/healthcheck.rb_:
+You can set the settings in the initializer file (_config/initializers/healthcheck.rb_):

 ```ruby
 # frozen_string_literal: true